jasminmayfield/color-palettes/README.md

 It seemed necessary to build a tool to help group colors so we can then create shared variables for Sass Globals (which are to be consumed across all projects as desired).
-Simultaneously it will help strip down the shitload of colors we have on file, allowing design making and dev-building to be a better, more manageable and collaborative experience.
+I hope it will help strip down the shitload of colors we have on file, allowing design making and dev-building to be a better, more manageable and collaborative experience.